gijsvanhoutum/gijsvanhoutum.github.io/MORE.md

 and a company named Xiris which develops hardware and software for their inhouse HDR camera solutions for the welding industry.
 In the end, I delivered hardware, software and the algorithm within 3 Months.
 Take a look at it [here](https://github.com/gijsvanhoutum/vbgt).
-I guess they liked my work, as the CEO of Xiris offered me a job, which I turned down.
+I guess they liked my work, as they offered me a job, which I turned down.

 After that internship, computer vision, and specifically deep learning based computer vision, is all wanted to do.
 The math and education I gained during my